Code-Institute-Submissions/patterns_for_fashion/README.md

     can visit the home page where the ads are displayed, log in/register or submit a contact form.
 -   When the user is logged in, the navbar displays Home, My Account, Post Ad, Log Out and Contact Us pages.
 -   On mobile devices the navbar displays an active burger-menu icon.
 If clicked, the icon displays the list of all functional page links.
-### Ads
--   Are displayed all on the home page.
--   The card reveal opens up by clicking on the photo or title of the card-content.
-It closes back by ckicking on the x symbol.
 ### Search bar
 -   The user can search ads by typing inside the search bar words selected from the title, description and category name sections of the cards.
 -   The reset button brings the user back to the home page to all ads.